Devonics-Inc/fairino-moveit2/moveit-cobot-integration/README.md

-# Fairino MoveIt2
+# Integrating your fairino cobot with moveit2

 This tutorial focuses on the steps required to integrate your Fairino FR collaborative robot with MoveIt2, enabling advanced motion planning, collision avoidance, and safe robot interaction within complex environments.

 By following this guide, you will learn how to:

-- Configure the Fairino robot for MoveIt2
+- Integrate the Fairino robot for MoveIt2
 - Launch and visualize the robot using RViz2
 - Enable obstacle-aware path planning